Bamba (snack)

 Bamba (במבה) is a snack made of peanut-butter-flavored puffed maize manufactured by the Osem corporation in Kiryat Gat, Israel.

 Bamba is one of the leading snack foods produced and sold in Israel.
-It has been marketed since 1964 with no decline in sales.
+It was launched in 1964.
 Bamba makes up 25% of the Israeli snack market.
+A similar product called Erdnussflips was introduced in Germany in 1963, which instead of using peanut butter uses peanut dust.

-Similar products from other domestic manufacturers include "Parpar" (Literally "Butterfly", Telma, since 2000 a subsidiary of Unilever) and "Shush" (Strauss-Elite).
+Similar products from other domestic manufacturers include "Parpar" (Literally "Butterfly", Telma, since 2000 a subsidiary of Unilever), "Shush" (Strauss-Elite), "Smoki" (Štark), and "Křupky" (Secalo).
 Osem named the snack "Bamba" because it sounded like baby talk.